autowarefoundation/autoware/planning/behavior_path_planner/autoware_behavior_path_static_obstacle_avoidance_module/README.md

 #### Which lanes are used to avoid objects?

-This module is able to use not only current lane but also adjacent lanes and opposite lanes.
-Usable lanes could be selected by the configuration file as noted in the [shift length calculation section](#shift-length-calculation).
+This module is able to use not only the current lane but also adjacent lanes and opposite lanes.
+Usable lanes can be selected by the configuration file as noted in the [shift length calculation section](#shift-length-calculation).
-It is assumed that there is no parking vehicles on the central lane in a situation where there are lanes on the left and right.
+It is assumed that there are no parked vehicles on the central lane in a situation where there are lanes on the left and right.

 #### Would it avoid objects inside intersections?

-Basically the module assumes that there isn't any parked vehicle within intersection.
-Vehicles that follow the lane or merging to ego lane are non-target objects.
+Basically, the module assumes that there are no parked vehicles within intersections.
+Vehicles that follow the lane or merge into ego lane are non-target objects.
-Vehicles waiting to make a right/left turn within the intersection could be avoided by expanding the drivable area in the configuration file, as noted in the [drivable area expansion section](#drivable-area-expansion).
+Vehicles waiting to make a right/left turn within an intersection can be avoided by expanding the drivable area in the configuration file, as noted in the [drivable area expansion section](#drivable-area-expansion).

 #### Does it generate avoidance paths for any road type?